animesh-nic/TodoList-In-Laravel/README.md

 You can also skip above 2 steps if setup project in a sub-folder in htdocs.
 In that case you need to add a .htaccess file in project root. you can copy .htaccess file from public folder and paste that in project root and add below line:
 <code>
-# Remove public URL from the path
+Remove public from laravel app URL
 RewriteCond %{REQUEST_URI} !^/public/
 RewriteRule ^(.*)$ /public/$1 [L,QSA]
 </code>